-When entering the fitness industry you may hear a number of different career names thrown around, and the ones you’ll probably hear the most are gym instructor, fitness instructor and personal trainer.
+When entering the Health and Fitness industry, you’ll probably hear a variety of job titles thrown around and the ones you’ll hear the most are Gym Instructor, Fitness Instructor and Personal Trainer.

-Although all three career options sounds similar, they are actually very different.
+While all three of these career options sound similar, they are actually very different.

-Fitness instructors and gym instructors are actually both the same thing; it just depends on what the person in question prefers to be called.
+Whether you’re looking to gain a Fitness Instructor qualification, or looking to apply for Gym Instructor jobs, these are both essentially the same thing.
+Fitness Instructor and Gym Instructor are simply two ways of saying the same role; it just depends on what the person in question prefers to be called.
 A personal trainer on the other hand is much different.

-So if you’re debating whether to become a fitness instructor or personal trainer, read below to find out more.
+So, if you’re debating whether to become a Fitness Instructor, Gym Instructor or Personal Trainer, read below to find out more.

-Alongside all this, gym instructors’ jobs also involve carrying out basic admin duties, and are required to clean equipment within the gym.
+Alongside this, the job of a Fitness Instructor can also involve carrying out basic admin duties, and are required to clean equipment within the gym.

-When working as personal trainer you’ll be at a more advanced level than those working as a fitness instructor; as you’ll be trained to level 3.
-It’s also worth noting that those who become fitness instructors, often train and advance to being personal trainers.
+When working as a Personal Trainer, you’ll be at a more advanced level than those working as a Fitness Instructor as you’ll be trained to level 3.
+It’s also worth noting that those who become Fitness Instructors often train and advance to being personal trainers.

-Most personal trainers are also self-employed, with almost 50% of those within the sector becoming their own boss.
-With this, many different leisure centres, health clubs and gyms will have different propositions they give to self-employed staff; where they’ll take a percentage of what they earn, in order for the trainer to use the establishment’s facilities to train their clients.
-Most personal trainers charge between £20 and £40 an hour ; this also mean that things such as tax is the responsibility of the personal trainer.
+Most Personal Trainers are self-employed, with almost two-thirds of those within the sector becoming their own boss.
+With this, many leisure centres, health clubs and gyms will have propositions they give to self-employed staff where they’ll take a percentage of what they earn in order for the trainer to use the establishment’s facilities to train their clients.

-Being a qualified personal trainer, means you can provide a lot more help and assistance to people than a fitness instructor could.
-Being a Level 3 personal trainer means you can conduct fitness tests and advise people on weight management, injury prevention, nutrition and rehabilitation.
+Being a qualified Personal Trainer means you can provide a lot more help and assistance to people than a Fitness Instructor could.
+Being a level 3 qualified Personal Trainer means you can conduct fitness tests and advise people on weight management, injury prevention, nutrition and rehabilitation.

 The minimum qualification for this is the Level 3 Certificate in Personal Training.
-There are more course and modules you can complete after this; giving you a broader knowledge of the industry, enabling you to provide clients with the best advice there is.
+There is further learning you can complete after this, including CPDs and Level 4 qualifications.
+These will give you a broader knowledge of the industry, enabling you to provide clients with the best advice there is.